NishchayAnand/software-engineering/Data Engineering/SQL Databases/How to Handle Concurrency?.md

 ---
 ### Optimistic Locking

+If two processes / threads are trying to update a single entity, we want one transaction to complete and the other to fail.

+We get to pick how we want to resolve conflicts.

 It allows multiple concurrent users to attempt to update the same resource.

 Two ways to implement: